-At the tax authorities there used to be a list of all names of registered charities and the place where they are registered.
-But was no address information.
-Neither is there any information about the mission or sector of the organization, let alone financial data in income and expenses.
+At the website of Netherlands tax authorities (“Belastingdienst”) there used to be a list of all names of registered charities and the place where they are registered.
+The list did not give addresses or contact information.
+Neither is there any information about the mission or sector of the organization, let alone financial data about income and expenses.

 February 12, 2014 update: the list has been taken down from the tax authorities website.
 Instead you can now search for individual charities at this website.

 May 21, 2019 update: the list is available again, at https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/themaoverstijgend/brochures_en_publicaties/open_data_anbi.
 The current file includes data on 52,994 nonprofit organizations, including organizations that are no longer registered.
 The file is updated weekly.
 In total, 43,232 organizations are currently registered.